How to visit Khao Yai National Park in 2019

 The campsites have wash blocks with western style toilets, as well as restaurants and small kiosks selling pot noodles, crisps, and pop.
 I’m not sure how long they stay open, but I don’t imagine it’s late.

-You can’t wild camp in Khao Yai anymore, with or without a guide.
+You can’t go wild camping in Khao Yai National Park anymore, with or without a guide.